motion/orbit/notes/next-nate.md

   - some sort of easy drag/drop in/out type thing
   - some sort of data browsing/plugin app:
-    - database browser could be useful
+    - database browser could be useful (see flipper)
     - graphQL usage would be helpful

-- build to production
-  - !!! we can't do this right now for electron 8 though without some trouble, so no rounded windows..?
-  - get build to prod working
-  - - get build to prod with full flow of app editing working

 ---